Mixture of Cluster-conditional LoRA Experts for Vision-language Instruction Tuning: Experiment

 We then cluster all the instructions of the examples in the training data into 64 groups using $k$-means clustering.
 Figure \ref{fig_cluster} shows the cluster assignment of the training data.
 Here, each row in the heatmap denotes a subset of a dataset.
 The subset is obtained by applying the task template (Sec. \ref{sec_problem}) on the samples of the dataset.
-We observe (1) different subsets of the same datasets are assigned to similar clusters.
-For example, \emph{aok\_vqa}, \emph{coco\_vqa}, and \emph{ok\_vqa} are in the first several clusters, while \emph{aok\_vqg}, \emph{coco\_vqg}, and \emph{ok\_vqg} mainly occupy 4 other clusters.
-(2) datasets of similar tasks are assigned to common clusters.
-For example, \emph{llava\_150k} including \emph{llava\_detail}, \emph{llava\_detail} and \emph{llava\_conversation} and a series of VQA tasks share the first several clusters as they are to answer questions.
-Those evidences justify the use of clustering on task instructions as an automatic partition strategy for training datasets.
+We observe the following: (1) Different subsets of the same datasets are assigned to similar clusters.
+For example, \emph{aok\_vqa}, \emph{coco\_vqa}, and \emph{ok\_vqa} are in the first several clusters.
+(2) Datasets of similar tasks are assigned to common clusters.
+For example, \emph{llava\_150k} including \emph{llava\_detail}, \emph{llava\_reason} and \emph{llava\_conversation} and a series of VQA tasks share the first several clusters as they are to answer questions.
+These justify the use of clustering on task instructions as an automatic partition strategy for training datasets.